Ubbi vs Diaper Genie: Which Diaper Pail Is Worth It?

 Diaper Genie Complete

-Specs at a glance: Holds up to 270 newborn-size diapers per refill · ships with 1 refill cartridge and 1 built-in carbon filter included · hands-free foot-pedal opening with a clamshell seal at drop-in · replacement refill cartridges and carbon filters are sold separately on an ongoing basis.
+It holds up to 270 newborn-size diapers per refill, and ships with 1 refill cartridge and 1 built-in carbon filter included.
+It opens hands-free with a foot pedal and a clamshell seal at drop-in.
+Ours is the standard white unit.
+Replacement refill cartridges and carbon filters are sold separately on an ongoing basis.

 What we like